fabicious/sound-tap/README.md

 - **JSON file provides defaults** - Set your preferred initial volumes and loop settings
 - **localStorage saves changes** - Any adjustments you make are automatically saved in your browser
 - **Settings persist between sessions** - Your customizations survive browser refreshes and restarts
+- **Easy reset option** - One-click button to restore all settings to JSON defaults
 - **No complex server needed** - Works with any basic web server

 ## Quick Command Reference